 Classical Guitar Supports

-Here are some of the best guitar supports I’ve played on and reviewed.
+Here are some of the best guitar supports I’ve played and reviewed.
 There are many types of ergonomic guitar supports and footstools (foot rests).
 Guitar supports put the guitar into an optimal position but also to allow for proper posture.
 Having one foot up on a foot stool can strain the body.
 However, foot stools are not on their way out, many pros still use a foot-stool and I still recommend it for absolute beginners.
 If you are a beginner you should get a traditional footrest because everyone should have one and at least be able to use it: Foot Rests on Amazon.

 The main options for supports